marcus-crane/utf9k/src/content/questions/Finance Oil Futures Negative.md

 ---
-title: "Why did oil futures go negative in April 2020?"
-slug: "finance-oil-futures-negative"
+aliases:
+  - /notes/oil-futures/
+category: questions
-description: "In which I write about something that is definitely not computers"
+description: In which I write about something that is definitely not computers
-category: "questions"
+output: src/content/questions
+publish: true
+slug: finance-oil-futures-negative
 tags:
-  - "finance"
-  - "futures"
+  - finance
-aliases:
-  - "/notes/oil-futures/"
+  - futures
+title: Why did oil futures go negative in April 2020?
 ---
 On April 20th 2020, oil futures fell to $-37.63 per barrel but how is that possible?
 That would suggest people are literally paying customers to take oil off their hands.

 In a sense, that's exactly the case but perhaps not for quite the reasons you might expect.